-Some of mankind’s most prolific building projects have been the result of conflicts, and the open air Atlantikwall Museum gives visitors the opportunity to appreciate some truly impressive engineering which took place during the First and Second World Wars.
+Some of mankind’s most prolific building projects have been the result of conflicts, and the open-air Atlantikwall Museum gives visitors the opportunity to appreciate some truly impressive engineering that took place during the First and Second World Wars.

 Featuring 2 kilometers of trenches and underground passages, as well as more than fifty spotter posts, re-enforced bunkers, and artillery sites, this section of the Atlantic Wall was just part of a larger project that stretched along coastal areas from Norway, all the way to the border between France and Spain.

-Many of the features of the museum have been refurbished and carefully returned to their original state, including furnishings and artifacts.
+Many of the features of this WWII Belgian battle site have been refurbished and carefully returned to their original state, including furnishings and artifacts.
 Detailed dioramas depict the everyday life of a typical soldier stationed at this historic site.

 7. Dossin Casern

 The Dossin Casern or “Kazerne Dossin” in Mechelen was originally a Belgian military base.
 During World War II, it was converted into a temporary internment camp for both Jews and Roma prior to them being sent to concentration camps in Germany.

 Today the site is a combination of museum and memorial about and for those who passed through the gates.
 The history of the rise of antisemitism, the German occupation, and the Holocaust are illustrated here using photographs, personal papers, and other artifacts of those who never returned from the German camps.

 The Dossin museum also explores the broader causes that can lead to genocide and mass murder, even in today’s world.

 This museum is a part of Camp Elsenborn, an active military base, and houses a century of the fort’s history.
 Through displays of military weaponry and other artifacts, as well as photos and dioramas, visitors can get a first-hand feel for what life was like in this historic fort in Belgium in WWII.